 parameter indicates the version of jQuery that FCChat is using.
 FCChat will load the required version of jQuery if it is not already present in the web page, or if the version in the page is older than the one specified by the parameter.

 This section allows you to set up a global configuration template file (global.config.js), which may be placed outside the fcchat folder.
 The global configuration template allows you install updates more easily, because the changes and information contained within the template carry over from one version to the next.
-Wordpress and Joomla installations do not make use this template, as seemless updates are already built in.
+Wordpress, Joomla, Drupal, and PHPBB3 installations do not make use this template, as seemless updates are already built in.
 See Using the global configuration template for seemless updates

 for more details.

 // GLOBAL CONFIGURATION

 should be enabled if you are using the global configuration file.